 Sarah gestured down the promenade.
 “There’s a bench just over there.
 I’ll bring them over to you.”

 Beyond the bench, a row of brightly-coloured beach huts extended down the seafront.
-Their soulless windows gazed out at the wide sandy beach, stretching for miles in either direction, and out at the calm sea under a bright blue sky.
+Their soulless windows gazed out at the wide sandy beach, stretching for miles in either direction and out at the calm sea under a bright blue sky.
 In the haze of the far distance was the white funnel of a steamer.

-Sarah took the food to the old woman then returned to the café, startled to see two men waiting for her.
-They were well-built, strong-looking, unfriendly, she thought.
+Sarah took the food to the old woman and then returned to the café, startled to see two men waiting for her.
+They were well-built, strong-looking, and unfriendly, she thought.
 Both were dressed in black suits with white shirts open at the collar.
 Both wore dark glasses.
 One proffered a photograph.